goauthentik/authentik/website/docs/advanced/tenancy.md

 -   Upon creating another tenant, a new schema will be created by cloning the `template` schema.
 This special schema is like a tenant with no data created in it.
 Cloning an existing schema instead of creating a new one and running migrations on it is done for efficiency purposes.

--   Data stored in Redis (cache, tasks, locks) will usually get its keys prefixed by the `schema_name`.
+-   In a typical deployment, all data stored in Redis (such as tasks, locks, and cached objects) will have its keys prefixed by the `schema_name`.

--   Files are stored by-tenant, under a `schema_name` directory.
+-   Files are isolated on a per-tenant basis, with each tenant folder named according to the schema_name.
 For example, `/media/t_example`.
 The same is true regardless of the storage backend.

+-   Using an [embedded outpost](../outposts/embedded/embedded.mdx) with multi-tenancy is not currently suppported.
+Disable the embedded outpost with `AUTHENTIK_OUTPOSTS__DISABLE_EMBEDDED_OUTPOST=true` configuration setting.

 ## Usage